rida-zainab2426/About-me/README.md

-<h1 align="center"> , Rida Zainab </h1>
+<h1 align="center"> Rida Zainab </h1>
-<h3 align="center">I am passionate about creating efficient and user-friendly web solutions and aspire to grow into a skilled software engineer.
+<h3 align="center">  I am a software engineering student currently in my second semester.

 </h3>

--  I am a software engineering student currently in my second semester.
-I have hands-on experience in:

-MS Office
-HTML, CSS, and JavaScript
-UX/UI Designing
-SEO, Bootstrap, and jQuery

-I have successfully completed assignments and developed a website as part of my coursework.
+-I have successfully completed assignments and developed a website as part of my coursework.

 In the upcoming semesters, I will be learning: